s175573/DeepCAT/README.md

  4. Now we are ready to run DeepCAT to perform cancer score prediction

+ #A User doesn't have raw TCR repertoire sequencing data.<br />
+&nbsp; &nbsp; &nbsp;&nbsp;
- - If user doesn't have raw TCR repertoire sequencing data please use the data in a SampleData folder for an example input.
+Please use the data in a SampleData folder for an example input.
 This folder contains 4 files, all profiled by Adaptive Biotechnology and can be downloaded from immuneAccess (https://clients.adaptivebiotech.com/immuneaccess).

 &nbsp; &nbsp; &nbsp;&nbsp;